-Advanced Placement English is a rigorous year-long college course that is based on a national curriculum designed and governed by the College Board of Princeton and is intended for skilled seniors.
+Advanced Placement English is a rigorous year-long college course that is based on a national curriculum designed and governed by the College Board of Princeton and is intended for gifted seniors.
 AP English is both demanding and intellectually stimulating.
 This course requires the students to use their best effort consistently and emphasizes their development of independent thoughts and mature habits of critical thinking.

-Students are expected to enter with these requisite skills: the ability to read critically, the ability to engage in constructive discussion, the desire to learn beyond the superficial, a sense of personal and social responsibility, the willingness to accept criticism from both the teacher and their peers, a solid command of language, and the willingness to work hard.
+Students are expected to enter with these requisite skills: ability to read accurately, the ability to engage in intelligent constructive speaking, the desire to learn more than obvious or superficial, a sense of personal and social responsibility, the willingness to accept criticism from both the teacher and their peers, a solid basic command of language or the willingness to work hard.